brnrd/vegetalope/contents/articles/google-blocking-themselves/index.md

 }
 ```

 What happens after 1920499146/Sat, 09 Nov 2030 23:59:06 GMT?
-I'll let you know when we get there.
+I'll let you know when I get there.

-Thank you Google, I'll stick with [uBlock Origin](https://github.com/gorhill/uBlock) and [Pi-hole](https://pi-hole.net/).
+Thank you Google but I'll stick with [uBlock Origin](https://github.com/gorhill/uBlock) and [Pi-hole](https://pi-hole.net/).

+Why you ask?
+That's a story for another time.